 A three-way switch has four different screw terminals on its body:

-- The two brass-colored screws across from each other are called the traveler screws.
-These carry the power from one switch to the other.
+The two lighter, brass-colored screws are called the traveler screws.
+The travel wires connected to these screws will offer two different pathways for power to travel from one switch to the other.

 The last screw is the common terminal.
 It is a darker color than the travelers, usually dark brass, copper, or black.
 This screw serves one of two purposes depending on where it is positioned in the circuit run: Either it accepts the incoming black (hot) wire from the power source, or it connects to the black (hot) wire that leads onward to the light fixture.

 For safety, always install a three-way switch that has a grounding screw.
 It is connected directly to the metal strap of the switch, and it may be located on the bottom of the switch, as shown here, or it may be on the side or another location.
 If you run across an older switch without a grounding screw, it should be replaced with a newer, grounded switch.